 Alta is a wonderful place to experience the Northern Lights!
 However, on some occasions the weather gods in Alta are not on our side.
 If it’s cloudy, snowing or raining in Alta, we use our knowledge and experience to head towards better weather and improved chances of seeing the Aurora.
 With more than 10 years’ experience as Aurora chasers, we found the Northern Lights on more than 90% of our departures last season.
 But remember, there are no guarantees!

 This is our most popular tour where anyone can sign up and the group may consist of people from all over the world.
 These are generally very enjoyable trips with a diverse group of up to eight guests and a guide/driver.
 Booking is easy.
-You can book your tour via the online booking system you will find on this page.
+Simply book your tour via the online booking system on this page.

-If your group is larger (e.g. family, friends or colleagues), we can accomplish this by using a larger bus and several guides.
+If your group is larger (e.g. family, friends or colleagues), we can use a larger bus and several guides.
 In such cases, please contact us directly and we can make the necessary adjustments.